pablodiegovs/pablodiegovs.github.io/_posts/2022-05-10-getting-facts-napalm.markdown

     pasw = getpass.getpass(prompt="Password: ")
     print("#"*100 + "\n")

-    ### Select area o section to deploy script, in these case we're going to select TEST
+    ### Select area o section to deploy script, in these case we are going to select TEST
     section = input("Select one department (IT/Financial/TEST): ")
     print("#"*100 + "\n")